goodnighttrevor44/SpotifyPosterCode/README.md

-# This Repository holds the code that was used for the Spring 2023 Analytics Day poster for Trevor Goodnight.
+# This file is the code that was used to create the Spring 2023 Analytics Day poster for Trevor Goodnight.